MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-dotnet-prepare-app.md

 # Tutorial: Prepare an application for authentication

-After registration is complete, an ASP.NET Core web application can be created using an integrated development environment (IDE).
+In the [previous tutorial](tutorial-web-app-dotnet-register-app.md), you registered a web application in the Microsoft Entra admin center.
 This tutorial demonstrates how to create an **ASP.NET Core Web App** using an IDE.
-You'll also create and upload a self-signed certificate to the Azure portal and configure the application for authentication.
+You'll also create and upload a self-signed certificate to the Microsoft Entra admin center to secure your application.
+Finally, you'll configure the application for authentication.

 In this tutorial: